 Why did you apply to Kinnevik?

 However, what I think differentiates Kinnevik from other investors is our bold ambitions and targets around Diversity & Inclusion.
-Being in the forefront and leading the way in such an important topic really resonates with my own values and was something I wanted to be a part of.
+Being at the forefront and leading the way in such an important topic really resonates with my own values and was something I wanted to be a part of.

-What attracted you to the role of LUMA?
+What attracted you to the LUMA role?

 What do you think you will learn from this year?

 By following the CEO, I will learn what questions and challenges a business leader must deal with and how difficult, yet important it is to manage different stakeholders.
 I am certain that I will be able to leverage this holistic perspective on business building in my future career.
 As LUMA #35, Johan, puts it, “Undivided attention to divided topics” will be a key learning.

 Another important skill that I hope to continue to develop a deeper understanding of is Kinnevik’s investment process.
 Given my previous experience in VC, Kinnevik’s investment process is quite different as the type of investments and ticket sizes are quite fluid and sector agnostic.
 Understanding what type of data the team needs to be comfortable before placing a bet varies greatly across company maturity and sector.
 Through being exposed to so many different companies, I hope to be able to develop the ability to evaluate an investment from many angles.

 You work closely with the CEO and management team and get to be the spider in the web in that setting as you have a unique helicopter view of the company.
 Those workstreams include preparing the agenda for the management meetings and attending them, planning of bi-annual Kinnevik strategy sessions, shadowing Georgi during any meeting you find interesting, and making sure that the team follow up on our short- and long-term goals.